raphael-blanchard/website-dev/iccv23_challenge_Mul.md

 <br>
 <br>

-The camera pose file should have the same format as the ground truth file in the training data.
-It is a text file containing the translation and orientation of the camera in a fixed coordinate frame.
-Note that our automatic evaluation tool expects the estimated trajectory to be in this format.
+It is a text file containing the translation and orientation of the IMU in a fixed coordinate frame.
+The estimated trajectory file should satisfy the following requirements.
 - Each line in the text file contains a single pose.
 - The number of lines/poses must be the same as the number of image frames in that trajectory. **(TODO: do we need this assumption? @wenshan)**
 - The format of each line is 'tx ty tz qx qy qz qw'.